-Despite the higher risk profile of loans, guarantee calls for defaulted exposures have been very limited so far at EUR 162m in total, of which EUR 91m relates to five defaulted operations and EUR 71m relates to negative value adjustments.
-Recoveries amount to EUR 1.6m so far.
+Despite the higher risk profile of loans, guarantee calls for defaulted exposures have been very low so far at EUR 184m in total, of which EUR 179m relates to defaulted operations and value adjustments in the Infrastructure and Innovation Window and EUR 5m to equity operations in the SME Window.
+Recoveries amount to EUR 1.6m to date.

-Looking ahead, given the gradual withdrawal of Covid-19 related support and the challenging economic outlook for Europe in H2 2022, guarantee calls could increase.
-Still, we note that all operations are: i) within the EU; and ii) highly diversified across countries and sectors, with research, development and innovation constituting the highest share (34%), followed by energy sectors (17%) and smaller companies (15%).
+Looking ahead, given the gradual withdrawal of Covid-19 related support and the challenging economic outlook for Europe in H2 2023, guarantee calls could increase.
+Still, we note that all operations are: i) within the EU; and ii) highly diversified across countries and sectors, with research,